Employee structure and development

 As a company with operations worldwide, the Schaeffler Group not only requires line managers, but it also needs especially highly motivated and qualified specialists as well as project managers who combine extensive technical expertise and key know-how with outstanding project management skills.

-The specialist and project career path with its global standards, career stages, and requirements offer specialists and project managers within the Schaeffler Group a framework for following their strengths and interests in developing and establishing themselves in a career path.
+The specialist and project career path with its global standards, career stages, and requirements offers specialists and project managers within the Schaeffler Group a framework for following their strengths and interests in developing and establishing themselves in a career path.

 Supporting new talents